yuran1811/yuran1811/README.md

-> _**You are not here merely to make a living.
-You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
-You are here to enrich the world, and you impoverish yourself if you forget the errand.**_ - Woodrow Wilson
+> _**The most difficult thing is the decision to act, the rest is merely tenacity.
+The fears are paper tigers.
+You can do anything you decide to do.
+You can act to change and control your life; and the procedure, the process is its own reward.**_ - Amelia Earhart

 <!-- [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=fira+code&color=%2300CCCC&center=true&vCenter=true&multiline=true&size=32&width=1200&height=130&lines=Hi+there+%F0%9F%91%8B;Welcome+to+my+Github+Profile;I'm+Yuran+-+a+Web+Developer)](https://git.io/typing-svg) -->